Reviews

 The interface divisions of ThinkPad T14 Gen 2 Ryzen Edition are on the left, right, and rear.
 However, most of the ports are on the left side.
 On the left, we have two USB-C 3.2 Gen 2 ports, one USB-A 3.2 Gen 1 port, an HDMI port, a headphone/microphone combo port, and a MicroSD card reader.

 On the left side, we have the RJ45 network cable interface, the USB-A 3.2 Gen 1 (always on), an optional smart card reader, and a Kensington lock slot.
-Most of the right side goes for vent which aids heat dissipation.
+Most of the right side goes for the vent which aids heat dissipation.
 On the rear, there is a single port which is an optional SIM card slot.

 Lenovo ThinkPad T14 Gen 2 ports